Vinelab/bowler/README.md

 * Handle application errors and deal with the corresponding messages accordingly.
 * Provide an expressive consumer queue setup.
 * Register a queue and generate it's message handler from the command line.
-* Limited admin functionalities.
+* Make use of a default Pub/Sub messaging.

+In addition to the above Bowler offers limited admin functionalities.

 These features will facilitate drastically the way you use Rabbitmq and broaden its functionality.
-This package do not intend to take over the user's responsability of designing the messaging queues schema.
+This package do not intend to take over the user's responsability of designing the messaging schema.

 Tools like the Rabbitmq *[Management](https://www.rabbitmq.com/management.html)* plugin, will certainly help you monitor the server's activity and visualize the setup.